A Remarkable Journey.

 The Right Fork begins up high and traverses a wide variety of terrain.
 With any snow, conditions are unpredictable.
 The canyon might take its sweet time drying out in the spring.
 The Hammerhead will typically hold snow well into June.

 Wetsuits or drysuits generally required.
 Drybags for your gear.

 Limited.
-Carry your own and a pump.
-Pumpable water is found at the seep seasonally, and springs start at the Grand Alcove.
+Carry some and bring a pump.
+Pumpable water is found at the seep seasonally.
+Springs start at the Grand Alcove.

 FLASH FLOOD RISK